 - Explore various career options related to kinesiology.

-- Eligible to take the NSCA CSCS exam within 3 months prior to graduation or upon completion of graduation.
+- Eligible to take the NSCA CSCS exam within three months prior to graduation or upon completion of graduation.

 Career Outlook for Biomechanics Majors

-There are a number of careers available with a BS in Biomechanics and Human Movement such as motion analysis, ergonomics specialist, researcher, coach, strength and conditioning specialist, activities specialist, activities or athletic director, sports science specialist and sales to name a few.
+There are a number of careers available with a bachelor’s in Biomechanics such as motion analysis, ergonomics specialist, researcher, coach, strength and conditioning specialist, activities specialist, activities or athletic director, sports science specialist, and sales.

 Students may declare a major in Biomechanics during their freshman or sophomore year.
 Students will apply to the program during the spring semester of the sophomore year.
 Minimum criteria for selection is a 2.5 grade point average in the prerequisite courses along with a letter of intent.